Capture of HMS Cyane and HMS Levant: Action

 At 6:10 pm, the action began, with Constitution to windward, Levant on her port bow and Cyane on her port quarter.
 After broadsides had been exchanged for quarter of an hour, the cloud of smoke from the firing which gathered under Constitution's lee hid the British ships from view.
 Stewart ordered his crew to cease fire, and the smoke cleared in time to allow the US crewmen to see Cyane attempting to cross their stern and rake Constitution.
 Stewart ordered the sails to be thrown aback, and Constitution instead raked Cyane.
 As Levant tried to cross Constitution's bows, Stewart ordered the sails to be filled again, and raked Levant from astern.
 As Levant drifted downwind with battered rigging, Constitution turned again to engage Cyane.
 At 6:50, Cyane struck her colours.

 Lieutenant Hoffman, the second lieutenant of Constitution, took command of Cyane.
 At 8:00 pm, Stewart set off to pursue Levant, and at 8:50 discovered the British vessel beating back upwind to re-enter the fight, unaware that Cyane had surrendered.
 The two vessels exchanged broadsides on opposite tacks.
-Captain Douglass then attempted to escape upwind but at 9:30, Levant was overtaken and also forced to surrender.
+Captain Douglas then attempted to escape upwind but at 9:30, Levant was overtaken and also forced to surrender.

 Although it was acknowledged that the crews of both British ships had fought determinedly and skilfully, Stewart's ship-handling had been faultless.

 Casualties

 The US side lost 6 men killed and 9 wounded.
 Aboard Cyane, 12 men were killed and 26 wounded, some of whom later died of their injuries.
 Aboard Levant, 7 men were killed and 16 wounded.

-It was stated by the British officers, at the court-martial, that the crews of Cyane and Levant were for three weeks kept constantly in the Constitution's hold, with both hands and legs in irons, and allowed but three pints of water during twenty-four hours.
-It was further proved that, after the expiration of three weeks, upon the application of Captain Douglas, one third of the men were allowed to be on deck, four hours out of twenty-four, but had not the means of walking, being still in leg irons; that on mustering the crews when they landed at Maranham, five of the Levant's boys were missing; that, upon application and search for them, two were found locked up in the US captain of marine's cabin.
+It was stated by the British officers, at the court-martial, that the crews of Cyane and Levant were for three weeks kept constantly in the hold of the Constitution, with both hands and legs in irons, and allowed but three pints of water during twenty-four hours.
+It was further proved that, after the expiration of three weeks, upon the application of Captain Douglas, one third of the men were allowed to be on deck, four hours out of twenty-four, but did not have the means of walking, being still in leg irons; that on mustering the crews when they landed at Maranham, five of the Levants boys were missing; that, upon application and search for them, two were found locked up in the cabin of the US Marine captain.